shenwei356/csvtk/doc/docs/usage.md

 Usage

 ```
-filter rows by values of selected fields with artithmetic expression
+filter rows by values of selected fields with arithmetic expression

 Usage:
   csvtk filter [flags]